FoAR: Force-Aware Reactive Policy for Contact-Rich Robotic Manipulation: Conclusion

 \section{Conclusion}

 In this paper, we propose FoAR, a force-aware reactive policy tailored for contact-rich robotic manipulation.
 By introducing a future contact predictor, the policy enables effective contact-guided feature fusion between force/torque and visual information, dynamically balancing the contribution of each modality based on future contact probability.
 This design not only enhances precision during contact phases but also maintains strong performance in non-contact phases.
 Additionally, the future contact probability further guides the reactive control strategy, improving policy performance even with simple position control.
 Extensive experiments demonstrate the superior performance of FoAR in contact-rich tasks that require sustained and precise contact, such as wiping, peeling, and chopping.

-In the future, we plan to integrate advanced control strategies, such as compliance control and hybrid force/position control, into the FoAR policy to further enhance its performance.
-We also aim to extend this approach to dual-arm robots or humanoid robots for more complex contact-rich manipulation tasks.
+While FoAR demonstrates notable progress in contact-rich robotic manipulation, it has several limitations.
+The use of static force/torque thresholds, while effective in the evaluated tasks, may struggle in complex environments.
+Additionally, the current policy relies on the simple end-effector position control mechanism, limiting its adaptability.
+Future work will explore leveraging advanced control strategies, such as compliance control and hybrid force/position control, to enhance performance.
+Extending the FoAR policy to dual-arm robots, humanoid robots, and dexterous hands is another promising direction for enabling more complex and dexterous contact-rich manipulations.